boost-ext/sml/zephyr/README.md

 # Support for using the boost::sml as a [Zephyr](https://docs.zephyrproject.org/latest/index.html) module

-To use add the reposiory path to your west maifest file, probably `west.yml`.
+To use add the reposiory path to your west manifest file, probably `west.yml`.
 See the zephyr documentation on [project manifests](https://docs.zephyrproject.org/latest/develop/west/manifest.html#projects) for details.

 ``` yaml